Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Literature

 To be able to interpret prompts, LLMs decompose them into discrete units known as tokens, which are the basic units for computation.
 These tokens are mapped into high-dimensional latent spaces and passed through multiple layers of transformer-based neural architectures that predict the next most likely tokens in the output sequence.
 Consequently, the quality and structure of the input prompt highly influence the relevance, coherence, and robustness of the model’s output \citep{jin2020bert, minaee2021deep}.
 Moreover, without adequate context, these LLMs can also manifest undesirable behaviours \citep{bommasani2021opportunities}, biased responses \citep{gehman2020realtoxicityprompts}, provide false or incorrect information, or even generate hallucinatory content \citep{welleck2019neural}.\\

 The quality, relevance, and factual consistency of model responses can be significantly impacted by structure, content, and context of prompts.
-For example, \cite{kojima2022large} show that models benefit from prompts that contains chain of thought instructions, enabling them to outperform the same prompt-task.
+For example, \cite{kojima2022large} show that models benefit from prompts that contains chain-of-thought instructions, enabling them to outperform the same prompt-task.
 Similarly, \cite{min2022rethinking} provide evidence that prompt context—including examples, step-by-step reasoning patterns, or structural templates—plays a more critical role than the prompt length or wording alone.
-This process, referred to as prompt engineering nowadays, is the practice of designing input prompts that effectively obtain accurate and context-aware responses from generative AI systems \cite{reynolds2021prompt, brown2020language}. \\
+This process, referred to as prompt engineering nowadays, is the practice of designing input prompts that effectively obtain accurate and context-aware responses from generative AI systems \citep{reynolds2021prompt, brown2020language}. \\

 Prompt engineering can therefore take many forms depending on the degree of structure, domain knowledge, and contextual information integrated into the input.
 The two most extensively used prompting paradigms are Zero-Shot Prompting (ZSP) and Chain-of-Thought (CoT) prompting.
 ZSP relies solely on the model’s pre-trained knowledge and requires no additional context, examples, or step-by-step instructions \citep{brown2020language}.
 Although ZSP is versatile and straightforward to use, it often generates generic responses that lack detailed thoughts, especially in tasks that require specific domain knowledge.
 In contrast, CoT prompting guides the model through intermediate reasoning steps, encouraging more structured and coherent outputs \citep{wei2022chain}.
 It has been shown to significantly improve performance on tasks involving logical inference, arithmetic, and structured decision-making \citep{zhou2022least}.
+Beyond ZSP and CoT prompting, a commonly used paradigm is few-shot prompting, in which the model is provided with one or more examples that demonstrate how the task should be performed.
+Few-shot prompting, sometimes combined with chain-of-thought reasoning, has been shown to substantially improve performance on a wide range of tasks by enabling in-context learning and demonstration-based adaptation \citep{brown2020language, wei2022chain}.
 A key contribution of the present paper is to investigate the importance of the type of prompt used when deploying LLMs for choice modelling.